Dog nutrition and food

 - Take the guesswork out.
 You can have confidence in making food because you have a micronutrient safety net

 - Peace of mind is priceless.
-All natural whole foods so there is no risk of over dosage as there is with synthetic vitamins.
+We use all natural whole foods so there is no risk of over dosage as there is with synthetic vitamins.

-What is in Wellbeing Essentials and what are the health benefits for dogs?
+What is in Wellbeing Essentials Complete 22 and what are the health benefits for dogs?

 - Flaxseed – Omega 3 essential fatty acid, low in processed modern diets, essential for brain, helps itchy skin and great for shiny coats.